 One of the biggest threats to ending TB is the emergence of drug-resistant TB (DR-TB).
-Only about 36% of people with drug-resistant TB accessed treatment in 2021.
-Of the people who do access treatment, only 60% of cases were successfully treated.
+Only 2 in 5 people with drug-resistant TB accessed treatment in 2022.
+Of the people who do access treatment, 63% of cases were successfully treated.

 “We have the tools to end TB by 2030 but annual budgets for the response are currently half of what is needed.
 So paying a lower price for a shorter and much more effective DR-TB regimen will be a big step forward.”

 To date, we have secured one agreement to accelerate access to products that prevent or treat TB:

 - 3HP TB preventive therapy for people living with HIV, which has a shorter treatment duration and reduced pill burden compared to previous regimens.